MarkStringer/MarkStringer.github.io/_posts/2017-04-18-SAFE_is_Post_Fact_Agile_and_How_Could_it_Be_Otherwise.markdown

+﻿---
+title: "SAFE is Post-Fact Agile"
+layout: post
+---

-﻿#SAFE is Post-Fact Agile and How Could it Be Otherwise
+# SAFE is Post-Fact Agile and How Could it Be Otherwise

 **"If you can hear the truth you've spoken twisted by knaves to make a trap for fools"**